Royal Wedding: Prince William's Ceremony Duration Revealed

 The ceremony lasted 1 hour and 15 minutes

-The wedding ceremony of Prince William and Kate Middleton lasted 1 hour and 15 minutes.
-The service began at 11 am on 29 April 2011 at Westminster Abbey and finished at 12.15 pm.
+The wedding ceremony of Prince William and Catherine Middleton lasted for 1 hour and 15 minutes.
+The couple, who first met in 2001 while studying at the University of St Andrews, tied the knot at Westminster Abbey in London, England, on Friday, 29 April 2011.
+The service began at 11 am and ended at 12.15 pm.

 shunbridal